gotd/td/CONTRIBUTING.md

 Please provide [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) output if your PR tries to optimize something.

-Note that in most cases readability is more important that speed.
+Note that in most cases readability is more important than speed.

 ## Features